shakes76/PatternAnalysis-2024/recognition/3D-UNET--48243304/README.md

 #**Evaluation metric:**

 DICE Coefficient: measures the overlap between the predicted segmentation mask and the truth.
 A higher DICE score indicateds better segmentation accuracy.

-#**Training**
-the model is trained using batches of 3D MRI scans with their corresponding labels, the traning loop consists of forward passes through the network, loos computation, and weight updates.

 ##**Dependences**